Learn more about the Affirmations that form the culture of Highrock.

 Highrock began in 1999 around a dinner table.
 A small group of believers shared a dream for a church where people of all backgrounds, ages, and ethnicities could encounter Jesus.
 In time, this small group became a congregation, outgrowing several spaces in Cambridge and Somerville.
 In the Spring of 2006, Highrock set down roots in Arlington.
 In 2012, Highrock Cambridge was formed with the vision of empowering Cambridge members to serve their neighbors by expressing Highrock’s values locally.
 Highrock Cambridge shares resources, staff, and teaching with Highrock Arlington and Highrock MetroWest.
-We have been gathering in Central Square since 2015.

 Today Highrock is a dynamic and diverse spiritual community with congregations worshiping and serving in ten locations across Greater Boston and eastern Massachusetts.
 We're excited about Jesus and what He can do through the lives of ordinary people.
 We hope you’ll take the time to get to know us and join in what God is doing at Highrock!